MiraGeoscience/geoh5py/docs/content/uijson_format/json_objects.rst

 Data or value parameter
 -----------------------
 In some cases, a parameter may take its data from a Geoscience ANALYST object or simply a ``float`` value.
 The use of the member **isValue** and **property** together allows for the UI to switch between these two cases.
-In this example, the **property** member will initially be active.
+In this example, the **property** member will initially be active (top image).
 The **value** will be set to 1.0 and show up when the icon is clicked.
 The **uncertainty channel** object depends on the **data_mesh** object.
-The drop-down selection will filter data from the chosen object that is located on the vertices and is float (second image below).
+The drop-down selection will filter data from the chosen object that is located on the vertices and is float.
+The **isValue** is set to false in this case (second image below).

 .. code-block:: json